Insoleq

 3. Demonstrating Liability

-Amputation cases tend to include complicated issues of liability.
-For instance, was the accident the result of a negligent driver?
-Did the surgeon deviate from standard procedures?
-Was an employer machine inadequately maintained?
-An amputation lawyer has access to money to investigate, collect evidence, and consult experts to obtain a solid case.
+Cases involving amputations often involve complex issues of liability.
+For example, was the accident caused by a negligent driver?
+Did the surgeon fail to follow standard protocols?
+Was the machinery provided by an employer poorly maintained?
+An amputation attorney has the resources to investigate, gather evidence, and consult with experts in order to build a strong case.

 4. Navigating the US Legal System